KoljaWindeler/ytube_music_player/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: bug
-assignees: KoljaWindeler

----
+**Log output**
+Please try to reproduce the bug with DEBUG enabled: https://github.com/KoljaWindeler/ytube_music_player/blob/main/README.md#debug-information

 **Describe the bug**
 A clear and concise description of what the bug is.
+Ideally a log output.

 **To Reproduce**
 Steps to reproduce the behavior: